fbpx

 The idea of the diet is that by consuming fewer FODMAPs, the gas-producing bacteria have less material to ferment, and this then leads to an easing of symptoms.
 Scientists are not yet sure if these bacteria die or just reduce their activity, and further studies are needed.

 The NHS recommends following the diet for 4-6 weeks to see if it can help to alleviate your symptoms.
-After this period, you should reintroduce foods into your diet gradually and try to determine which ones are worsening your symptoms.
+After this period, you should reintroduce foods into your diet gradually and try to determine which ones are worsening your digestive health symptoms.

 What foods are low FODMAP?